-AppsFlyer can send automatic postbacks to Unity Ads following user installs and re-engagements.
+Send automatic postbacks to Unity Ads following user installs and re-engagements.
 Use this section to define the source of the users that allow sending these postbacks:

 - This partner only: for events coming only from users attributed to Unity Ads.

 - All media sources including organic: to have your entire user base available to be reported to Unity Ads.
-According to Unity Ads, it is recommended to select this option.

 In-app events settings